Patient Rights and Responsibilities

 Ultrasound in Pregnancy

 Ultrasound in Pregnancy What is an ultrasound?
-An ultrasound scan is a diagnostic technique which uses high-frequency sound waves to create an image of the internal organs.
+An ultrasound scan is a diagnostic technique that uses high-frequency sound waves to create an image of the internal organs.
 A screening ultrasound is sometimes done during the course of a pregnancy to monitor normal fetal growth and verify the due date.
 Results of ultrasounds from the first 14 weeks are most accurate in establishing or confirming due dates.
-Ultrasounds may be done at various times throughout pregnancy for different reasons: In the first t...
+Ultrasounds may be done at various times throughout pregnancy for different reasons: In the first tr...

 Urinary Tract and Kidney Infections